Android-Boot-Manager/droidboot_device_volla_yggdrasil/README.md

 ## Installation

-On a phone with an unlocked bootloader you can flash the bootloader with
+On a phone with an unlocked bootloader you can flash the bootloader with the `fastboot` command (which can be installed eg. on Ubuntu Linux with `fastboot` package):

 `fastboot flash lk lk.img`